XCOMPS: A Multilingual Benchmark of Conceptual Minimal Pairs: Language Performance vs. Competence

-As suggested in \cite{he2024large}, LLMs can be evaluated through three methods: \textit{metalinguistic prompting}, which assesses \textit{performance} based on explicit responses; direct probability measurement, which provides an intermediate evaluation by comparing model-generated probabilities; and \textit{neurolinguistic probing}, which directly examines \textit{competence} by analyzing internal activation patterns\footnote{For simplicity, we refer to these three methods as Meta, Direct, Neuro.}. \paragraph{Metalinguistic Prompting for Performance} This method involves explicitly querying the model about linguistic expressions, often in a comparative or multiple-choice format.
+As suggested in \citet{he2024large}, LLMs can be evaluated through three methods: \textit{metalinguistic prompting}, which assesses \textit{performance} based on explicit responses; direct probability measurement, which provides an intermediate evaluation by comparing model-generated probabilities; and \textit{neurolinguistic probing}, which directly examines \textit{competence} by analyzing internal activation patterns\footnote{For simplicity, we refer to these three methods as Meta, Direct, Neuro.}. \paragraph{Metalinguistic Prompting for Performance} This method involves explicitly querying the model about linguistic expressions, often in a comparative or multiple-choice format.
 By asking the model to choose between minimal pairs (e.g., ``Which sentence is more grammatically correct?''), researchers can evaluate how well the model retrieves and verbalizes knowledge.
-Using prompting, researchers have revealed new classes of emergent abilities such as arithmetic, instruction-following, grounded conceptual mappings and sentence acceptability judgments \cite{brown2020language, wei2022chain, patel2021mapping, dentella2023testing}.
+Using prompting, researchers have revealed new classes of emergent abilities such as arithmetic, instruction-following, grounded conceptual mappings, and sentence acceptability judgments \cite{brown2020language,wei2022chain,patel2021mapping,dentella2023testing}.
 Because the responses are influenced by prompt engineering and surface-level cues, this method primarily reflects performance rather than deep conceptual competence. \paragraph{Direct Probability Measurement} Instead of relying on explicit responses, this method examines the model's probability assignment to different sentences within minimal pairs.
 For example, a model should assign a higher probability to `A robin can fly' than to `A penguin can fly'.
 This approach offers a more objective evaluation than metalinguistic prompting and captures implicit model preferences, placing it between performance and competence.
-Researchers have designed syntactic, semantic/conceptual, and discourse inference tasks using the probability assignment method, offering different insights into LLMs' capabilities compared to metalinguistic prompting \cite{futrell2019neural, gauthier2020syntaxgym, hu2020systematic, warstadt2020blimp, beyer2021incoherence, misra2023comps, kauf2023event}.
-However, it still relies on external outputs and does not fully reveal how the model internally represents concepts. \paragraph{Neurolinguistic Probing for Competence} This approach goes beyond external outputs by analyzing internal activation patterns across different layers of the model.
-Using diagnostic classifiers, researchers can probe whether LLMs inherently encode conceptual-property relationships or simply rely on statistical correlations.
-Since it provides a direct measure of competence, neurolinguistic probing is a more reliable for assessing the depth of linguistic understanding.
+Researchers have designed syntactic, semantic/conceptual, and discourse inference tasks using the probability assignment method, offering different insights into LLMs' capabilities compared to metalinguistic prompting \cite{futrell2019neural,gauthier2020syntaxgym,hu2020systematic,warstadt2020blimp,beyer2021incoherence,misra2023comps,kauf2023event}.
+However, it still relies on external outputs and does not fully reveal how the model internally represents concepts.